darkbloom-dance/homepage/README.md

 # About

 Howdy!
 Thanks for stopping by!
-I'm Jenni Darkbloom, a burlesque dancer and [kitten](https://kittening.darkbloom.dance).
+I'm Jenni Darkbloom, a someone that fell into burlesque and became a performer, [kitten](https://kittening.darkbloom.dance), and [technologist](https://github.com/darkbloom-dance/GarterLoop).
 I started performing in 2023, and I'm based out of Maine.

 We can _all_ win, and I get super excited about collaboration.